 GET A HANDS-ON HISTORY LESSON

 1. In the home of blues, soul and rock ‘n’ roll, take your pick of kid-friendly music attractions.
-Downtown, the Memphis Music Hall of Fame, Memphis Rock ‘n’ Soul Museum and the Blues Foundation’s Blues Hall of Fame feature tightly curated displays of music memorabilia and lots of listening stations—just right for shorter attention spans.
+Downtown, the Memphis Music Hall of Fame, Rock 'n' Soul Museum and the Blues Foundation’s Blues Hall of Fame feature tightly curated displays of music memorabilia and lots of listening stations — just right for shorter attention spans.
 Continue your Memphis music education by visiting a legendary recording studio.
-On the edge of downtown, a guided tour of Sun Studio—culminating in a photo op with Elvis’ microphone—takes just an hour.
-The tour of this birthplace of rock ‘n’ roll is open to visitors age 6 and up.
+On the edge of downtown, a guided tour of Sun Studio — culminating in a photo op with Elvis’ microphone — takes just an hour.
+The tour of this birthplace of rock ‘n’ roll is open to visitors ages 6 and up.
 Take in the legacy of Memphis soul music and iconic artists, like Otis Redding, Carla Thomas and Isaac Hayes, at Stax Museum of American Soul Music in Soulsville.

 3. Take a 90-minute sightseeing cruise on the mighty Mississippi River with Memphis Riverboats.
-Cruises depart daily in summer from Riverside Dr. downtown.
+Cruises depart daily in summer from Riverside Drive downtown.

-4. For an indoor lesson in local history—and plenty of fun—visit the Memphis Museum of Science & History near the University of Memphis.
-In addition to animatronic dinosaurs and a replica of the first Piggly Wiggly (invented in Memphis!), the museum hosts digital planetarium shows and 3D giant-screen movies
+4. For an indoor lesson in local history — and plenty of fun — visit the Pink Palace Museum & Mansion near the University of Memphis.
+In addition to animatronic dinosaurs and a replica of the first Piggly Wiggly (invented in Memphis!), the museum hosts digital planetarium shows and 3D giant-screen movies.

 Hungry?